JeremyGruszka/ECE281_Lab2/README.md

 10. Attempting to work on A functionality.
 No idea how to change inputs and outputs depending on whether or not a button is pushed.
 Neither book nor internet is helping once again.
 11. Decided to go back to self checking testbench.
 Figured out how to use for loops, and I’m trying to create a series of 4 for loops that will simulate inputs, one loop for each bit.
 Not working right now.
 12. Went back to getting subtractor capability.
 After thinking for awhile, I  decided I should be able to have a button input that knows when a button is pressed and decide the value of B depending on that.
 The subtractor is simply an adder with not_B instead of B.  This worked, and I now have both adder and subtractor capability.
+13. Went back to work on the testbench.
+Found something on google that thought I should use a series of 2 for loops to simulate the program, decided to use that because nothing else is working.
+14. Tweaked the google idea a little bit and got errors about plus and minus signs...
+15. Took me an hour to figure out I needed to use more of the I.EEE library...
+16. Still doesnt work, but at least the simulation opens now.
+Giving up on this horrible lab
+17. I hate this lab.